 When learning a method, some people find it helpful to put the “blue line” on its side like this:

-I don’t do this but the logic is quite good; as you trace the path of a bell along its “blue line”, the path goes up on the page as the bell is hunting up and it goes down on the page as its hunting down.
+Not everyone does this but the logic is quite good; as you trace the path of a bell along its “blue line”, the path goes up on the page as the bell is hunting up and it goes down on the page as it’s hunting down.
 And this “sort of” explains why I have chosen to draw the “circle of work” with 2nds at the bottom and the 5-6 dodges at the top.
-Also, rather than follow the circular order of work diagram in an anti-clockwise direction, I like to think of going round the circle clockwise and stopping just before the point at which I started each lead.
-So, if I am 4ths place bell, I have just dodged 3-4 down, I continue round the circle clockwise until the position before 3-4 down which is 5-6 down.
+Also, rather than follow the circular order of work diagram in an anti-clockwise direction, I like to think of going round the circle clockwise and interupting my path with a dodge (or 2nds) just before the point at which I started that lead.
+So, if I am 4ths place bell, I have just dodged 3-4 down; I continue round the circle clockwise until the position before 3-4 down, and dodge 5-6 down.
 My reasoning is that it takes longer for a working bell to go round the circle than the treble does (because the treble is not delayed by any dodges) so I cannot quite get back to where I was last time the treble led.
 Furthermore, the down dodges are marked on the circle of work as I am coming down on the paper, and the up dodges are marked on the circle of work as I am coming up on the paper.
-But there is not a right way or a wrong way to orientate the blue line (vertical or horizontal) or the circle of work (clockwise or anti-clockwise) as long as it works for you.
+There is not a right way or a wrong way to orientate the blue line (vertical or horizontal) but, almost always, methods and their blue lines are printed vertically in books and on websites for ease of presentation.

 If the method is written out in a single column as above, it is difficult to fit on a printed page so it is often written out with the “leads” side by side, and for most Minor methods there are five leads as below.